CyraLX/Reclaimed-Datapack/readme.md

 - **Pebblemite:** Born from the stone, seeks the stone, their bug like form makes them hard to catch, but also becomes their biggest weakness.
 - **Remnant:** Tall and capable of controling gravity itself.
 Can create teleportation points.
 - **Voidborne:** Void thing capable of storing mobs themselves and retrieving them on command.
-- **Pheonix:** Winged daredevils that seek nothing but the thrill of adrenaline.
+- **Phoenix:** Winged daredevils that seek nothing but the thrill of adrenaline.
 Great at lower health levels.

 <details>
 <summary>See Available Aspects (check out Gallery for even more details)</summary>